17 Things You Should Know Before Renting a Car in Portugal

 How much does it cost to rent a car in Portugal?

-It really depends on many factors, including the time of the year, the booking window, the
+It really depends on many factors, including the time of the year, the booking window, the car rental company, and the insurance you want to include.

-As you can see in the below picture from 1 to 7 August (6 days) is 350 Euro
+As you can see in the picture below, from 1 to 7 August (6 days) is 350 Euro

 Click on the images to get a free quote for your travel period: